- Our Community

 Source: The First Seven Thousand, A Jubilee History of Scots College 1916 – 1990

-L.I.
-Plimmer, known as Ken by his family, was a founding student and boarder at Scots College.
-As a member of the Scot College Old Boys Association Executive he was later pressed to research and write a college history The History of Scots for the 50th Jubilee in 1966.
+Leonard Ivan Plimmer, QSO, JP. known as Len by his family, was a founding student and boarder at Scots College.
+As a member of the Scots College Old Boys Association Executive he was later pressed to research and write a college history The History of Scots for the 50th Jubilee in 1966.
 This he did with outstanding dedication, assembling and reading the minutes of the Board, working through the school records and the accumulated photographs.

 Without the earlier concerns there would not have been records to search, but Len Plimmer added to the information by asking Old Boys to send in their accounts of life at Scots.
 He himself, from his own experiences and those of this three brothers, had a fund of first hand details to add to the record.
 His book The Story of Scots is a store of information on college happenings year by year for the time up to 1966.